 Can I Take My Medical Marijuana to a Different State?

-No. According to current state laws, patients who obtain a medical card may use medical marijuana in Pennsylvania only.
+No. According to current state laws, patients who obtain a medical card may only use medical marijuana in Pennsylvania.

 Medical marijuana patients could face local and federal charges of transporting cannabis if they cross state lines with the plant.
 This is valid even if the states between which they are traveling permit the use of medical marijuana.

-Contact the Department of Health directly to avoid breaking any laws if you are planning to travel and bring cannabis with you.
+Contact the Department of Health directly to avoid breaking any laws if you plan to travel and bring cannabis with you.

 Where Can I Buy Medical Marijuana in Pennsylvania?